thinking-with-computers/ludus-spec/README.md

 * Should it be possible to "demote" a lexical, syntax, or logic error to something like a result?
 In practice, this may be useful (if only very rarely used).
 Consider:
   * `handle <expr>`: The expression after `handle` may panic.
 If it doesn't, just return the value of the expression, `value`, in a result tuple: `(:ok, value)`.
 If it does, return `(:error, message)` (with `nil` as the message for a bare panic).
   * I suspect that `handle`ing panics will mostly be useful for things like writing a REPL, but should be avoided if not omitted from the language.
+* A deep thought, related to error handling and also name binding behavior: perhaps a REPL really is the wrong model.
+The notebook/script model may well be more interesting.
+Particularly to the extent that non-recoverable panics and statically bound names both really militate against the REPL, but work perfectly well with the notebook version.
+(And, since we're thinking transitional objects here: a notebook/file in an editor is something learners will be comfortable with, where an interactive REPL prompt is actually *not* something most will be comfortable with.)